cloudmesh-community/fa18-523-61/project-report/report.md

-# Twitter Text Mining using Python.
-MongoDB, and Amazon Web Services  - :hand: fa18-523-61
+# Twitter Text Mining Using Python and MongoDB  - :hand: fa18-523-61

-:o: finalize title

-:o: refs missing

-:o: please remove first person writing style

-:o: please remove phrases such as in this paper, in this term paper ...

 -- Still a draft.
 Images and references will be inserted/updated soon.